meerabal/COMP-4601/lab5/README.txt

   db.links.find()

 3. Navigate to http://localhost:3000/

-4. Enter a query in the search term to see the results.
-Code supports HTML as well as JSON queries, so Postman can also be used.
+Code supports JSON queries, so Postman can be used.